wp-plugins/music-store/readme.txt

 *	Allows a custom setup of the online store, with ability to paging and sorting the results by popularity or price.
 *	Allows to associate additional information to the products.
 *	Includes an audio player that supports formats: OGA, MP3, WAV, WMA.
 *   Allows to share the songs and collections in the social networks (like Facebook, Twitter and Google+).
 *	Supports all most popular web browsers: Internet Explorer, Firefox, Chrome, Safari, Opera, and mobile devices such as iPhone, iPad and Android.
 For older browsers, the media player provides support for Flash and Silverlight.
-*	Includes a module to track sales statistics.
+*	Includes a module to track sales statistics, with animated charts.

 The base plugin, available for free from the WordPress Plugin Directory has all the features you need to create an Music Store on your website.